Stackle/dcompjs/README.md

 # Nestable Web Component with Progressive Rendering and SEO supported

+The current code is just a PoC to demonstrate the idea, do not take it as framework or library to use in production!

 ##Getting Started
 Clone this repo and run these commands:
 ```